vinayakkankanwadi/CarND-Behavioral-Cloning-P3/README.md

 Model Architecture and Training Strategy: Appropriate model architecture
 ---
-Network architecture consists of 9 layers
+[Network architecture](./model.ipynb) *is modified from* [NVIDIA CNN](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) is used which consists of 9 layers
 - including a normalization layer
 - 5 convolutional layers, and
 - 3 fully connected layers.